robertopauletto/javascript/README.md

   <a name="functions--default-side-effects"></a><a name="7.8"></a>
   - [7.8](#functions--default-side-effects) Avoid side effects with default parameters.

-    > Why?
+    > Perchè?
 They are confusing to reason about.

     ```javascript
     var b = 1;
-    // bad
+    // male
     function count(a = b++) {
       console.log(a);
     }